 One feat, or labour, was to capture a huge hind that was so fast it could outrun an arrow.
-Heracles chased the deer on foot for a year and finally captured her by her antlers, even though she-deer do not have antlers.
+Heracles chased the deer on foot for a year and remarkably captured her by her antlers at last, even though she-deer do not have antlers.

 Female reindeer have antlers, though, so the northern Hyperborea, might well have been the archaic origin of the myth, Robert Graves thought.
 And with ancient Greeks, Hyperborea was an unspecified region in the northern lands beyond the north wind.
 That land, called Hyperborea or Hyperboria – "beyond the Boreas" – was perfect, with the sun shining twenty-four hours a day, and thus suggest it was placed within the Arctic Circle.
 [Wikipedia, s.v.
 "Ceryneian Hind", "Hyperborea"]